135-Inveon-FullStack-Bootcamp-Classroom/BurakcanAygun_HomeWorks/1-react-todo/README.md

 ## About the Project

 A todo application written with frontend in React and backend in Express.
+For live version [click](https://fathomless-sierra-97318.herokuapp.com/) here.

 ### Technologies Used